aerleon/pol2yaml/README.md

 Options:

 --base_directory    Convert .pol and .inc files found in this directory to
                     YAML.
 Original files are left in place.
-If --sanity_check is used, base_directory will used when executing aclgen.
-Can be set by 'aerleon.yml'.
+Can be set in the 'aerleon.yml' config file.

 --config_file | -c  Defaults to 'aerleon.yml'.
 Can set base_directory and
                     definitions_directory.

 --definitions_directory
-                    Passed to aclgen when --sanity_check is used.
+                    Convert .net and .svc files found in this directory to YAML.
+Original files are left in place.
+Can be set in the 'aerleon.yml' config file.

 --help | -h         Display this message and exit.